DanielOrjii/Basic-water-access-in-Maji-Ndogo-Ndogo/README.md

 - Improved access to clean water for all residents of Maji Ndogo.
 - Enhanced reliability and efficiency of the water supply network.
 - Data-driven insights facilitating informed decision-making and resource allocation.

+**Conclusion:**

+The water crisis in Maji Ndogo has intensified due to corruption and the mismanagement of public funds.
+This project aims to revitalize the water situation by constructing and upgrading water infrastructure in the community, thereby enhancing basic access to clean water for the majority of the population.